jlpopken/QTP-course-in-a-box/modules/modify/_posts/2000-01-11-objectmodels.markdown

 title: Object Models
 ---

+There are various Object Models that help VBScript interact with a certain group of objects.
+This can be exetremely useful in your test scripts.

 #COM - Component Object Model

 COM is used to help interact with objects in many different programming languages.
 Since VBScript supports COM so does QTP.
 COM includes Microsoft technologies like: OLE, OLE Automation, ActiveX, COM+, DCOM, the Windows shell, DirectX, and Windows Runtime.
 COM helps us interact with Microsoft Objects like Word, Access, Excel, Outlook, Internet Explorer, and the Windows File System Object.